moveit/moveit/moveit_plugins/moveit_ros_control_interface/README.md

 ### Controller switching
 MoveIt! can decide which controllers have to be started and stopped.
-Since only controller names with registered allocator plugins are handed over to MoveIt!, this implementation takes care of stopping other confflicting controllers based on their claimed resources and the resources for the to-be-started controlles.
+Since only controller names with registered allocator plugins are handed over to MoveIt!, this implementation takes care of stopping other conflicting controllers based on their claimed resources and the resources for the to-be-started controllers.

 ### Namespaces
 All controller names get prefixed by the namespace of the ros_control node.